Stauning Whisky: Production

 The founders have chosen to do all parts of the production themselves.
 The grain is bought locally and the malting takes place in the form of floor malting in a process that takes about one week.
 After that the malt is dried in a kiln using hot air blown from below.
 For it to be a smoky whisky, the grain is dried with warm, smoky air from the burning of peat supplied by a Klosterlund Museum.
 This takes 2–3 days.

 The grain is then ground, mashed and set aside for maturation in 3 days.
 Once this process is done the wort is first distilled on a 1000-liter pot still and afterwards on a 600-liter pot still.
 Following the double-distillation the new spirit is ready.
 The alcohol percent is no between 68 and 69 and is diluted to 63.5 percent before it is put on oak casks where it matures for a minimum of 3 years before it is finally bottled as whisky.
 When new whisky is distilled, it is a colorless liquid and has only taste and aroma of alcohol and grain.
 It is from aging in charred oak barrels the whisky gets its color, complexity and flavor.

 In the years from 2009 to 2012 the distillery produced 6000 liters of new spirit a year.
 In the course of 2012 the production was more than doubled to 15.000 liters a year and finally in 2015 the distillery announced their plans for an expansion of the distillery capacity to 900.000 liters.
 This has led to an increase in the distillery workforce.
 From 2009 to 2012 the production was done by one man.
 In 2012 this increased to two men.
 In 2013 one of the founders were hired to take care of the administration and sales.

-At least four times a week guideds tour of the distillery are offered, with a tasting of the three main whisky variants of the production: Traditional, Peated and Young Rye whiskies.
+At least four times a week, guided tours of the distillery are offered, with a tasting of the three main whisky variants of the production: Traditional, Peated and Young Rye whiskies.